rust-lang/book/src/ch15-01-box.md

 This will print `b = 5`.
 In this case, we can access the data in the box in a similar way as we would if this data was on the stack.
 Just like any value that has ownership of data, when a box goes out of scope like `b` does at the end of `main`, it will be deallocated.
-The deallocation happens for both he box (stored on the stack) and the data it points to (stored on the heap).
+The deallocation happens for both the box (stored on the stack) and the data it points to (stored on the heap).

 Putting a single value on the heap isn't very useful, so you won't use boxes by